 You're the new kid on the block.
 While your manager may take you around and introduce you to some colleagues, you'll probably need to take some initiative and reach out to others.
 Doing so establishes you as friendly colleague.

 Some of your neighbors may make an effort to welcome you, but if they don't, introduce yourself first.
 All you need to do is say, "I'm so and so.
-I just started in department X. Nice to meet you."
+I just started in the X department.
+Nice to meet you."

 5. Discuss goals and expectations with your manager.